Converg3nce/matic-docs/docs/develop/network-details/full-node-deployment.md

 # Full Node Deployment (Mumbai testnet)

-We have create simple Ansible playbooks to setup a full node.
+We have created simple Ansible playbooks to setup a full node.

 Pre-requisite: